-In 2009, I created a Critical Studies Teaching Fellowship at the Cranbrook Academy of Art.
-It was the primary component of the Academy’s academic program and brought a wide range of international guests to be in residence at Cranbrook.
+Created in 2009, the Critical Studies Teaching Fellowship at the Cranbrook Academy of Art was the primary component of the Academy’s academic program and brought a wide range of international guests to be in residence at Cranbrook.
 Designed to put visiting scholars, thinkers, writers, critics in direct dialog with students - and to give them time to pursue their own work – Fellows were selected for their perspectives on theory and culture studies.
 Fellows were chosen to reflect the most current intellectual discourses within the fields of architecture, art and design.
-The program ran under my direction until 2016 and continues at the Academy.

 The following Fellows were a part of the program.
 All professional titled noted are from the time of their Fellowship.
 Many have since moved to other positions.

 Alpesh Kantilal Patel

 Assistant Professor in Contemporary Art and Theory at Florida International University

 “Artistic Practice as Theory and as Entangled with the World”

 Adjunct Assistant Professor, School of the Art Institute of Chicago; Web and New Media Editor, University of Chicago Press.

 “The Poetics of Political Economy, or A Critical Theory of Everything (A Magic Trick that Turns Speech into Capital)”